net-lisias-kspu/ContractConfigurator/Parameters.md

         // Defaulted from the contract type if not provided targetBody = Duna

-        // Specifies the biome for which science should be collected.
-This can
+        // (Optional) Specifies the biome for which science should be collected.
-        // be any biome that is valid for the target body, but note that it
+        // This can be any biome that is valid for the target body, but note that
-        // is not currently validated.
+        // it is not currently validated.
-        // Optional
         biome = Craters

         // (Optional) Specifies the situation under which science should be